apat20/PyScLERP/README.md

 # PyScLERP
-Python Library to perform Screw Linear Interpolation
+Python code to perform Screw Linear Interpolation an initial and a final pose.